Bangkok Temple Tour: A Self-Guided Itinerary to 5 Must-See Temples

 Wat Pho: The Temple of the Reclining Buddha

 Wat Pho is also the birthplace of traditional Thai massage.
-If your legs are weary from temple-hopping, you can try a revitalising massage here for a reasonable fee.
+If your legs are done by this point, a massage here won’t cost you much and it’s the real thing.

 The best time of day to visit Wat Pho

-For our first visit, we arrived right on opening before the heat of the day kicked in.
-There were only three other people in the entire complex, making it perfect for enjoying quiet contemplation.
+For our first visit there were only three other people in the entire complex, making it perfect for enjoying quiet contemplation.
 We have also visited at dusk when the temple lights up, a perfect time to capture some stunning photos.

 What to do near Wat Pho